Stephen Morin: Victims

-Sheila Gay Griffith

 On September 25, 1979, Sheila Griffith, 22, was last seen leaving the Silver Nugget in Las Vegas with a man.
 Her body was found November 27, 1979, in the Mojave desert near the Nevada state line, covered by a sleeping bag.

-Susan Jane Belote

 On January 16, 1980, Susan Belote, 18, was reported missing when she failed to return to her Las Vegas home after a local shopping trip.
 Her body was found May 26, 1980, near Bloomington.
-Police said a large stone had been place on top of the body.
-An autopsy performed on the badly decomposed body failed to positively established the cause of death, however, the examiner said apparent damage inflicted on the victim's neck tissue led him to suspect the teenager was strangled.
+Police said a large stone had been placed on top of the body.
+An autopsy performed on the badly decomposed body failed to positively established the cause of death; however, the examiner said apparent damage inflicted on the victim's neck tissue led him to suspect the teenager was strangled.

-Cheryl Ann Daniel

 On June 27, 1980, Cheryl Daniel, 20, was abducted from the Alpha Beta Supermarket parking lot in Las Vegas.
-Her body was found on December 13, 1980 in Hell Hole Canyon, near St George, with a gunshot wound to the head.
+Her body was found on December 13, 1980, in Hell Hole Canyon, near St George, with a gunshot wound to the head.
 On January 11, 1981, the Washington County sheriff issued a warrant charging Morin with kidnapping and murder in connection to the discovery of the bodies of Belote and Daniel.

-Sheila E Whalen

 On November 6, 1981, Morin, having just ended a date with Cindy Lee McDonald, picked up Sheila Whalen, 23.
-She was found stabbed to death in a room at the Mountain View Motel in Lakewood on November 7, 1981.
+She was found stabbed to death in a room at the Mountain View Motel in Lakewood, Colorado, on November 7, 1981.
 Articles of clothing missing from Whalen's belongings were found by Morin's former girlfriend in his van, contributing to evidence that Morin killed Whalen after sexually assaulting her.

-Pamela Jackson

 On November 30, 1981, Pamela Jackson, 23, was abducted from a Corpus Christi apartment complex while on her way to pick up her son.
-She survived 11 days with Morin.
-During her capture, Morin made her dye her hair brown, from blonde, and she was sexually assaulted multiple times a day.
+She survived 11 days with Morin before she was freed.
+During her captivity, Morin made her dye her hair brown from blonde.
+He sexually assaulted her and threatened to shoot her multiple times a day.

-Janna Bruce

-On December 2, 1981, Janna Bruce, 21, was abducted from the Hilton Inn parking lot a few minutes after she left the office where she works as an executive secretary.
+On December 2, 1981, Janna Bruce, 21, was abducted from the Hilton Inn parking lot a few minutes after she left the office where she worked as an executive secretary.
 She was found on December 3, 1981, floating in two feet of water in a culvert on Padre Island.
-An autopsy performed on the body of Bruce showed she died of "asphyxiation as a result of ligature strangulation" caused by bindings tied around her face and neck.
+An autopsy performed on her body showed Bruce had died of "asphyxiation as a result of ligature strangulation" caused by bindings tied around her face and neck.
 Fingerprints found on Bruce's 1979 Chevrolet Monza, found parked outside the Sands Motel, matched fingerprints taken of Morin while he awaited trial in the Bexar County jail.

-Michael Reed and Pearl Lutz

 On December 6, 1981, Michael Reed, 29, and Pearl Lutz, 26, were shot during an abduction attempt in San Antonio by Morin.
 Both survived.